andy-sweet/napari-blob-detection/README.md

 This plugin uses [scikit-image's blob detection algorithms](https://scikit-image.org/docs/stable/auto_examples/features_detection/plot_blob.html) to detect bright blobs on dark backgrounds.

-Parameters:
+Parameters

+- method: Laplacian of Gaussian (most accurate) or Difference of Gaussian (faster approximation)
-image - Image layer for blob detection.
-Can be a 2D, 3D, or higher dimensionality image. min_sigma - The smallest blob size to detect max_sigma - The largest blob size to detect threshold - The lower the threshold, the more low intensity blobs are detected. dimensionality - Users can specify if the image is 2D(+t) or 3D(+t). algorithm - DOG (Difference of Gaussian)/ LOG (Laplacian of Gaussian) LOG is the most accurate and slowest approach.
+- image: Image layer for blob detection.
+Can be a 2D, 3D, or higher dimensionality image.
-DOG is a faster approximation of LOG approach.

-Output:
+- dimensionality: users can specify if the image is 2D(+t) or 3D(+t).
+- min sigma: the smallest blob size to detect
+- max sigma: the largest blob size to detect
+- threshold: the lower the threshold, the more low intensity blobs are detected.

+Output

 Blobs are represented by the Points layer.
-The size of each blob is saved under feature['radius'].
+The size of each blob is proportional to `Points.feature['sigma']`, which signifies the scale at which the feature point was found.

 ## Installation